logo for best-norman-rockwell-art.com

 Behind the bat boy, we can see the on deck hitter.
 All-Star pitcher Johnny Schmitz, the next Cub at bat, looks very apprehensive and anxious.
 He doesn't look very confident at all.

 Inside the dugout, totally shielded from both the sun and the fans, we can observe the mood of three Cubs players.
 It is dark inside the dugout.
 All three look disgusted at the course of events of the game.
-Maybe one of them has just batted and is dejected by their performance.
+Maybe one of them has just batted and is dejected by his performance.
 That attitude can certainly be catching.

 Seated in the middle is manager Charlie Grimm.
 Seated to his left is pitcher Bob Rush and to Grimm's right is Al Walker, the catcher.